saivishnu725/ctohtml-highlighter/README.md

 2. use a div box for the entire block
 3. use the idea behind infix to postfix expression conversion (stacks) for everything
 4. somehow use a two layer stack to both maintain the order/position as well as the type of each token

+## uhmm
+1. resizable stack to save every token and another stack of the same size to store the type of the token.
+2. open file and read each line
+3. func to check keywords
+4. func to check operators
+5. func to check for variables and find all previously defined variables
+6. func to check for user defined functions and find all previously defined functions
+7. func to check for library functions before declaring them as user variables
+8. a way to check for error and mark them in red (if possible/ optional ig) .
+.
+.
+n. create a html file
+n+1. create a internal CSS for them all n+2. use data from 2nd stack to form first stack tokens n+3. light mode, dark mode(default) output  (if possible/ optional ig) n+4. parameterized program to show which libraries are used or to show the included header files so that their functions can be color coded. (if possible/ optional ig)

 ## License